 Preparing For a New Academic Year as a Graduate Student | Lex Academic Blog

 Even for the most seasoned graduate student, the arrival of a new academic year invites a rethink and refresh of one’s most ingrained study and writing habits.
 There is something uniquely invigorating about new timetables, events calendars, research journals, or academic diaries: it’s hard not to feel an uplifting sense of possibility when the campuses reopen, even if, in practice, you’ve spent the summer working on your thesis or an article and attending conferences.
-You may have developed your own rituals and routines for a fresh start, and if you have, we would love to hear about them.
+You may have developed your own rituals and routines for a fresh start.
 As a community of veteran academics, we have our own thoughts that we’d like to share with you about making the most of the new academic year.

 Be inspired by a clean slate